dingxiangrong/wu-dao-yi-fa-theory/README.md

-# wu-dao-yi-fa£üSix-Tier Endogenous Architecture£üSee ¡¤ Logos ¡¤ Norm ¡¤ Experiment ¡¤ Yield ¡¤ Record | General Outline
+# wu-dao-yi-faï½œSix-Tier Endogenous Architectureï½œSee Â· Logos Â· Norm Â· Experiment Â· Yield Â· Record | General Outline

 > Whether it is grass or a tree, wu-dao-yi-fa grows out of the soil.
 >